-The recent bushfires have impacted a third of Kosciusko National Park.
+The recent bushfires have impacted a third of Kosciuszko National Park.
 A statewide emergency recovery plan to protect and restore wildlife populations is being implemented across parks estate.
 The plan includes support to wildlife carers and delivery of supplementary food and water to threatened species like the mountain pygmy possum.

 To assist recovery, the plan also includes work to protect wildlife populations from pest animals.
 We have committed to the largest pest management program on national parks estate in NSW's history.
 This includes aerial shooting operations across fire-affected national parks, including Kosciuszko, targeting pigs, goats and deer, but also cats and foxes.
 Aerial baiting operations will also occur to target carnivorous pest animals, supplemented by trapping, shooting and ground-baiting where appropriate.

 Scientific advice is that wild horses in the park will impede the post-fire recovery of vegetation and hinder the survival of native wildlife that depend on it.